 With careful design and management, reservoirs can be of considerable benefit to wildlife.
 A number of existing reservoirs have been designated SSSIs usually for their wildfowl interest.
-The Abingdon Reservoir has the potential of becoming an important wetland area in the South East of Britain, particularly as many wetland habitats have been drained and ploughed to increase agricultural production.
-Examples of reservoirs which have received SSSI status include Rutland Water in east Leicestershire, Grafham water, Staines and Walthamstow.
+The Drayton Reservoir has the potential to become an important wetland area in the South East of Britain, particularly as many wetland habitats have been drained and ploughed to increase agricultural production.
+Examples of reservoirs which have received SSSI status include Rutland Water in east Leicestershire, Grafham Water, Staines and Walthamstow.
 Wildlife considerations could be incorporated in the planning stage, which identify the need for areas of water and land to be specifically managed for wildlife conservation, and certain parts to be protected from disturbance by recreational activity.
 Aside from obvious benefits to wildfowl, terrestrial wildlife can also benefit, with grassland being managed as traditional hay meadows.
 During draw-down there will be loss of habitat, but with careful design this can be minimised, ie with the creation of a wide range of profiles down the slope and a crenellated perimeter.

-The conservation division of NRA-Thames commented that this option would have additional benefits if it resulted in a reduction in ground water abstraction in the Cotswold region.
+The Conservation Department of NRA-Thames commented that this option would have additional benefits if it resulted in a reduction in ground water abstraction in the Cotswold region.
 This could help alleviate low flow conditions in a number of chalk streams and rivers such as the Coln and Churn.
+It should be noted however, that the origin of low flow conditions in the Cotswolds are not fully understood and that they may not be due to overabstraction.
+Research is currently underway on the subject.